mikejmcguirk/debian_i3/README.md

 - Adjust mouse speed/acceleration
 - Verify Redshift is working
 - Set qalculate to dark mode
+- Rust
+  - Open a project and make sure rust-analyzer works
+  - Make sure cargo flamegraph --release works
+- Open a toml file and make sure taplo works
+- Open brave-browser in a terminal and verify no dbus display errors

 (The config repo contains an i3 config.
 Should not need to generate a new one)